Advertisement

 20 Examples Of Transformational Leaders

 Leadership is a function that every manager must play in the workplace.
 Managers frequently assume that because they are managers, they are also leaders and that their employees (associates) will automatically follow them.
 In actuality, position merely refers to a persons title, not their ability to lead.
 According to Northouse (2001), leadership is a process in which one person affects a group of people to reach a common purpose.
-To be an effective leader, a manager must have a good influence on their subordinates to achieve the organizations objectives.
+To be an effective leader, a manager must be able to identify and hire like-minded candidates, and have a good influence on their subordinates to achieve the organizations objectives.
 Managers can become great leaders by using a transformational leadership approach.

 Transformational Leadership